bkacjios/lua-mumble/README.md

 -- Gets the registered ID of the user
 -- Is 0 for unregistered users
 Number userid = mumble.user:getId()

+-- Returns if the user is registered or not
+Boolean registered = mumble.user:isRegistered()

 -- Returns if the user is muted or not
 Boolean muted = mumble.user:isMuted()